w3c/window-management/HOWTO.md

 ## How to use API enhancements

 [Fullscreen Companion Window](https://chromestatus.com/feature/5173162437246976) permits sites with the window-placement permission to open a companion popup window when requesting fullscreen on multi-screen devices.
 Test this by invoking "Fullscreen slide and open notes" in the [window-placement-demo]( https://michaelwasserman.github.io/window-placement-demo).
-  - Chrome 102+ supports this enhancement with either one of these flags enabled:
+  - Chrome 102+ supports this enhancement with this flags enabled:
-    - chrome://flags#enable-experimental-web-platform-features
     - `chrome --enable-features=WindowPlacementFullscreenCompanionWindow`